Why Is My Smoke Detector Blinking Green?- Smoke Detector Flashing Green Light

 In my experience, hardwired smoke detectors with backup batteries usually flash green and red, which means everything is fine.
 For some other types of smoke detectors, this blinking can be the opposite, an example of malfunction.

-Alarm conditions are typically signified by a red light, while a yellow light usually means the smoke detector is having some trouble.
-In most cases, a green light indicates that the smoke detector is functioning normally.
+A red light typically signifies alarm conditions, while a yellow light usually means the smoke detector is having trouble.
+A green light usually indicates that the smoke detector is functioning normally.
 However, in battery-operated smoke detectors, a steady green light usually indicates normal status, while a blinking green light usually means the battery is running low.

-Smoke detectors typically use flashing lights to indicate when to change the batteries, so if your smoke detector is flashing green light, the batteries need to be replaced.
+Smoke detectors typically use flashing lights to indicate when to change the batteries, so if your smoke detector is blinking a green light, the batteries need to be replaced.

 Why is the smoke Detector blinking red?